The most photogenic places in Cusco for your next trip

 San Blas

-The most artistic and picturesque neighborhood in Cusco is San Blas, a place surrounded by narrow streets, balconies, cafés, bars, and artisan workshops, providing a charming setting.
-During your walk through this place, you can ascend to its famous viewpoint, where you’ll get a complete view of the entire city.
+The most artistic and picturesque neighborhood in Cusco is San Blas, a place filled with narrow streets, balconies, cafés, bars, and artisan workshops that create a charming setting.
+During your visit, you can walk up to its famous viewpoint, where you’ll enjoy a full panoramic view of the city.

-- Recommended route: Private transportation drops you at the San Blas square, avoiding the walk and steep climbs.
+- Recommended tour: Private transport drops you off at San Blas square, avoiding steep uphill walks.

-- Best time: At night, when the warm light dresses every traditional street.
+- Best time: At night, when warm lighting illuminates every traditional street.

 -